 What To Do If You Get A Hole-In-One

-There is an etiquette around what to do when you get a hole-in-one.
-We explain what this is and how this can vary according to the club.
+We explain what the etiquette is when someone makes a hole-in-one and and how this can vary according to the club

-Golfing tradition dictates that any golfer who makes a hole in one buys the drinks afterwards.
-Who he buys for can vary upon whatever local tradition exists at the club.
+Golfing tradition dictates that any golfer who makes a hole-in-one buys the drinks afterwards.
+Who he or she buys for can vary upon whatever local tradition exists at the club.
 The most widespread one is that the golfer buys a drink for his playing partners after the round and a drink for everyone else in the clubhouse or bar when he returns.

-Thus a hole in one can become mightily expensive if you happen to hit a busy time in the bar, such an a club competition day.
-Some people therefore believe it acceptable if player with the hole-in-one only buys for his playing partners, but others look askance at such an attitude.
+Thus a hole-in-one can become mightily expensive if you happen to hit a busy time in the bar, such as on a club competition day.
+Some people therefore believe it is acceptable if player with the hole-in-one only buys for his playing partners, but others look askance at such an attitude.

 However some clubs have a local policy such as that the golfer puts some money behind the bar by way of a tab and when that is used up, that is the end of his obligation.
 Others have a tradition that the player just buys a large bottle of whisky which then sits on the bar counter for anyone to help themselves to a tot from.